The perfect holiday island

 There’s no public transport on the island, but getting around is still simple.
 Scooter taxis with sidecars, car taxis, pick-up trucks and minivans are all available at reasonable prices.

-For example, we paid 150 baht (~ 4 EUR / 4.4 USD) for a scooter taxi ride from Saladan to Long Beach.
+For example, we’ve paid 150 baht (~ 4 EUR / 4.4 USD) for a scooter taxi ride from Saladan to Long Beach.
+Prices depend on the distance and how many people are travelling together.

 Seasons and weather